mozilla/www.ccadb.org/cas/intermediates.md

    Owner/Certificate" to the correct value (which you can copy from the Cert Issuer Common Name field in the page), and click on the "Save" button.

+### Mass Import ###

+CAs who have a large number of intermediate certificates to add to the CCADB may request that their data be mass imported from a spreadsheet or CSV file, by sending email to their root store operator.
+Doing the [mass import process](massimport) involves a significant amount of manual work, so if you have less than 20 intermediate certificates please enter them by hand.

 ## Mass Update of Audit/CP/CPS Data ##

 The "Mass Update Audit/CP/CPS Data" button may be used to apply a particular